BlazorExtensions/Logging/README.md

 # Blazor Extensions

-Blazor Extensions are a set of packages with the goal of adding useful things to [Blazor](https://blazor.net).
+Blazor Extensions is a set of packages with the goal of adding useful features to [Blazor](https://blazor.net).

 # Blazor Extensions Logging